claresudbery/clare-wiki-ably/pages/coding/infra/cmd/vim.md

       - **v** is visual mode
       - **iw** is inner word
       - **p** is put
+  - Equivalent of "save as":
+    - `:w filename` will save the file contents into `filename`
+    - !!
+DANGER !!
+This is *not* the same as Save As in most contexts, because you are still at this point in your original file.
+Any edits you make after this will be made to the original file, not to the new copy.

 ## Vertical columns of text (like alt click)